+Power of enforcement: enforcement of security under the Security Interests Law is an out of court process conducted by the secured party.
 The Security Interests Law allows a secured party to enforce by way of sale or appropriation of the collateral or proceeds.
 In addition, the secured party can take any of the following ancillary actions for the purpose of effecting a sale or appropriation:

-- Take control or possession of the collateral or proceeds.
-Exercise any of the rights of the grantor in relation to the collateral or proceeds. - Instruct any person who has an obligation in relation to the collateral or proceeds to carry out the obligation for the benefit of the secured party (for example, directing the actions of an intermediary who holds a securities account for the grantor). - Apply any remedy that the security agreement provides for as a remedy that is exercisable pursuant to the power of enforcement, to the extent that it does not conflict with the Security Interests Law.
-Bespoke enforcement powers can therefore be included as appropriate to the collateral secured.
+- Take control or possession of the collateral or proceeds. - Exercise any of the rights of the grantor in relation to the collateral or proceeds. - Instruct any person who has an obligation in relation to the collateral or proceeds to carry out the obligation for the benefit of the secured party (for example, directing the actions of an intermediary who holds a securities account for the grantor).

+• Apply any remedy that the security agreement provides for as a remedy that is exercisable pursuant to the power of enforcement, to the extent that it does not conflict with the Security Interests Law.
+Bespoke enforcement powers tailored to the collateral secured can therefore be included in the security agreement.